Baked Chicken Wings

 - salt

-Ideas for What to Serve with Wings
+What to Serve With Them:

 - Blue Cheese Dip